 Do not use oven cleaner on the self-cleaning surfaces.
 This will damage the surfaces.
-If oven cleaner does come into contact with these surfaces, dab it off immediately with water and a sponge cloth.
-Please to not rub or use any abrasive cleaning materials.
+If oven cleaner does get onto these surfaces, dab it off immediately using water and a sponge cloth.
+Do not rub the surface and do not use abrasive cleaning aids.

-⚠ The appliance will become very hot on the outside during the cleaning function.
+The appliance becomes very hot on the outside during the cleaning function.
 Never touch the appliance door.
 Allow the appliance to cool down.
-Keep children away from the appliance.
+Keep children at a safe distance.